Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-If I had to guess, I'd say you're here because you think you might have problems that look something like our problems.
-If we're all lucky, I might have solutions that look something like the solution that's going to solve your problems.
+You're probably here because you think you might have problems that look something like our problems.
+If we're all lucky, I might have solutions that look something like the solutions that are going to solve your problems.

 That's what a design pattern is.
 Design patterns are generalized solutions to generalized problems.
-Design patterns help us understand our problems quickly, and the give structure to our solutions early in the process.
+They help us understand our problems quickly, and the give structure to our solutions early in the process.
 Design patterns help us reason about our project right away.

 Pretty much everything I'm going to talk about today is a design pattern.
 Functional-first programming, event stores, command query responsibility segregation, prefix tries, static site generators, even dependent data types.
 We didn't do anything new.
 We looked at the problem we were trying to solve and found patterns other people discovered that matched our problems.
 Then we took established solution patterns and made them fit our specific needs.

+One of the really neat thing about design patterns is that they bring win with them.
+If I had sat down to create goals for this project without first having some patterns in mind, I would have come up with a good list.
+But the patterns we chose informed our design goals tremendously.

+Choosing the right patterns not only helped us solve the problem, they raised the bar on what we could expect from our solution.

 [ slide: